 Why You Need to Clean Under Feeders

-While it is true that seed hulls, spilled seed and feces will eventually decompose and can be useful compost, that process can take weeks or months.
-This is too long to just let debris naturally decompose and keep the area underneath a feeder safe and clean.
+While it is true that seed hulls, spilled seed, and feces will eventually decompose and can be useful compost, that process can take weeks or months.
+This is too long just to let debris naturally decompose and keep the area underneath a feeder safe and clean.
 Messes underneath feeders can lead to a variety of problems, such as:

-- Growing mold or mildew and spreading diseases to birds that feed on the ground.
+- Growing mold or mildew and spreading diseases to birds that feed on the ground

-- Strong odors of rancid, rotting seeds, spilled suet, spoiled nectar or other debris.
+- Strong odors of rancid, rotting seeds, spilled suet, spoiled nectar, or other debris

-- Attracting large flocks of the least desirable backyard birds, including bullies such as rock pigeons, common grackles or European starlings.
+- Attracting large flocks of the least desirable backyard birds, including bullies such as rock pigeons, common grackles, or European starlings

-Regularly cleaning beneath bird feeders can eliminate these problems, however, and backyard birders can continue to enjoy the flocks at their feeders without the hassle of an unattractive feeding area.
+Regularly cleaning beneath bird feeders can eliminate these problems, however, and birders can continue to enjoy the flocks at their feeders without the hassle of an unattractive feeding area.